ncatlab/nlab-content/pages/9/9/4/5/5499/content.md

 These are taken from my short write-up [_Generalisation is an adjunction_](http://www.j-paine.org/generalisation.html), recast into the naming convention I'm using here.

-### 1. Logical induction ###
+### 1. Logical induction by conjunction ###

-Let $E$ be the
+Let $C$ be the
 category whose objects are the atomic propositions
 $P$, $Q$, $R$, ... and their conjunctions.
 Let there be an arrow from
 $P$
 to $P'$ if $P$ implies $P'$.
-This makes the category into a partial ordering defined by implication.
+This makes $C$ into a partial ordering defined by implication.

+Let $E$ be the category
+whose objects are non-empty sets of the above atomic propositions.
+It has the obvious partial ordering by inclusion.

+Let $G$ map
+each set of propositions in $E$ to their conjunction in $C$; let $F$ be its inverse. $G$ and $F$ reverse arrows, as in the next example.

-It seems reasonable to say that forming the conjunction of a set of propositions is one possible (and very crude) way of generalising from them.
-And informally speaking, the conjunction contains just enough information to imply them all, but none of the others in the category (unless they were implied by the originals anyway).
-Now, we also know that in this category, their conjunction is their limit.
+The above is trivial, but I find it suggestive.
+Because it seems reasonable to say that forming the conjunction of a set of propositions as $G$ does is one (crude) way of generalising from them.
+Informally speaking, the conjunction contains just enough information to imply them all, but none of the others in the category (unless they were implied by the originals anyway).
+Now, we also know that in $C$, their conjunction is their limit.
 (More correctly, it's a limit of the diagram containing the propositions and the implication arrows between them.)
 But this formalises the notion expressed in the "just enough information" sentence, because of the universal mapping property of the limit.
 (That is, any other proposition which implies the originals also implies their conjunction.)

-### 2. More logical induction ###
+### 2. Logical induction by quantification ###

 Let $E$'s objects be the
 non-empty sets of sentences $e(I)$ where $I$ is an integer.
 So one